dayu11/Differentially-Private-Deep-Learning/README.md

 # Differentially-Private-Deep-Learning

+## Update 11/18/2021

+Update the results of fine-tuning RoBERTa-large with large batchsize and full precision.

 ## Update 09/01/2021

 Our code for fine-tuning BERT models with differential privacy now supports loading official RoBERTa checkpoints.